myzb/SpecSpecificKeybinds/README.md

 ## How to Use

-1. **Saving Keybinds:** Set your binds normally through the in-game key binding menu.
-Once you are happy hit 'okay'.
+1. **Setting Keybinds:** Activate the specialization you want to set key bindings for, using the in-game talent menu.
+Set your binds as you would do normally, through the in-game key binding menu.

 1. **Loading Keybinds:** Activate the desired specialization using the in-game talent menu.